1. Per Iniziare

 Your history then looks like this:

-We will go into more detail about the various possible workflows for your Git project in Distributed Git, so before you decide which branching scheme your next project will use, be sure to read that chapter.
+We will go into more detail about the various possible workflows for your Git project in [ch05-distributed-git], so before you decide which branching scheme your next project will use, be sure to read that chapter.

 It’s important to remember when you’re doing all this that these branches are completely local.
-When you’re branching and merging, everything is being done only in your Git repository — there is no communication with the server.
+When you’re branching and merging, everything is being done only in your Git repository – no server communication is happening.